Get a Library Account

 Can I apply for a library account in person?

-Yes!
-You will need to fill out our borrower registration form and show a valid Texas ID.
+Due to COVID-19, not at this time.
+Normally, you could visit the library in person to fill out our borrower registration form and show a valid Texas ID.
 See our library use policy for details about registering in person.

 Note: As part of the online renewal process, we ask that you please first fill out our patron satisfaction survey so that we can assess how we're doing.
 Once you complete the brief 10-question survey, you will be re-directed to the online renewal form.
 If you have questions or concerns, please call the library at (512) 463-1722.